-Transform bland concrete into a stunning looking deck for outdoor leisure and entertaining, quickly and easily.
-Interlocking tabs on all four sides ensure simple DIY installation.
+Transform bland concrete surfaces into stunning looking outdoor patio flooring, quickly and easily with interlocking patio deck tiles.
+Interlocking tabs on all four sides of these modular deck tiles ensure simple DIY installation.
 No specialist tools, no adhesives, no nails and no screws are required.

 Even our stone interlocking deck tiles need no adhesives or grout.
-And each one is automatically spaced and aligned accurately and precisely over your deck without frustration, mess or fuss.
+And each of these patio floor tiles will be automatically spaced and aligned accurately and precisely over your deck, without frustration, mess or fuss.

 HandyDeck interlocking deck tiles just snap together over any hard surface for instant outdoor flooring you can enjoy year after year on your patio, balcony, porch, rooftop or other outdoor deck surfaces.
 The self draining, integral plastic mesh base ensures the deck surface dries quickly and enables water to flow away freely under each tile.

 We know that deciding which HandyDeck tile to choose for your project can be tricky.
-So to make your task a bit easier, we’ve summarized the main features of each type of tile below.
-Better still, we suggest you try out our online visualizer.
-Just upload a picture of your project and overlay it with different tile styles/colors.
+So to make your task a bit easier, we’ve summarized the main features of each of our patio floor tiles below.
+Better still, we suggest you try our online visualizer.
+Just upload a picture of your outdoor patio flooring project and overlay it with different tile styles/colors.
 You can then get a much better idea of what each tile will look like in the exact location you want to use them.

 But if you need further help in making a choice, just call us on 866 206 8316 or send us an email.

 - Generally regarded as one of the most durable and hardest wood species available